-One free transit pass shall be granted to each employee and one pass will be issued to a spouse or eligible dependent.
+Subject to continued availability from BC Transit at no cost to the Company, each employee will, upon request, be granted one free transit pass for themselves and one free transit pass for a spouse or eligible dependent.
 Passes are subject to Canada Revenue Agency taxation rules.